@gobstones/gobstones-scripts - v0.10.3

 • -h, --help: display help for command

 A special mention is to be held for the -T flag, which is not self-explanatory.
-See the Testing newer versions of the library section in order to better understand what this flag does.
+See the Manually testing newer versions of the library section in order to better understand what this flag does.

 Some common examples may be: